home > baldness encyclopedia > progesterone and hair loss

 Discussions on progesterone and hair loss can be found in the following archive.

 Topical Progesterone alone is rarely enough as a hair loss treatment.
-Very often, doctors will prescribe progesterone together with Minoxidil 15 percent hair growth formula for enhanced potency and effectiveness.
+Very often, doctors will prescribe progesterone together with Minoxidil, azelaic acid and other ingredients known to be beneficial for hair growth for enhanced potency and effectiveness.